The Lurie Institute for Disability Policy

 The Lurie Institute for Disability Policy was created with a generous gift from the Nancy Lurie Marks Family Foundation.
 Through research, policy development, education, and public engagement, the Lurie Institute provides a comprehensive approach to addressing disability issues across the lifespan.
 Brandeis’ ongoing scientific research into developmental disabilities, including autism, also informs the Institute’s activities.

 The mission of the Lurie Institute for Disability Policy is to promote inclusive and effective policies that improve the well-being of children and adults with disabilities and their caregiving families.

-Susan Parish is excited to be presenting at the First International Symposium on Cancer in Persons with Intellectual Disabilities to be held in Montpellier, France in February 2014.
-Susan will be speaking about cervical cancer screening for women with intellectual disabilities, and about the Woman Be Healthy studies.
+Susan Parish was delighted to present at the First International Symposium on Cancer in Persons with Intellectual Disabilities which was held in Montpellier, France in February.
+Susan spoke about cervical cancer screening for women with intellectual disabilities, and about the Woman Be Healthy studies.

 The Lurie Institute for Disability Policy is pleased to announce the selection of the 2014 Inaugural Ruderman Social Justice in Disability Scholars.
 Brandeis University seniors Danielle Sackstein and Ruth Zeilicovich began their research assistantship with Susan Parish, director for the Lurie Institute for Disability Policy, on February 1st.
 The Ruderman Social Justice in Disability Scholars Program was established in 2013 through the generosity of the Ruderman Family Foundation and is an opportunity for Brandeis undergraduates with an interest in disability issues to expand their knowledge and experience in the field.